By David Morrill and Deke Castleman

 A statue of Garaicoa Abdón Calderón marks the heart of Parque Calderón, which marks the heart of El Centro, which, in turn, marks the heart of Cuenca.
 To get your bearings in Cuenca, this is where you start.

-Abdón Calderón was born in Cuenca in 1804.
-At the tender age of 18, Calderón was one of the heroes of the decisive Battle of Pichincha, fought on May 24, 1822, south of Quito, where revolutionaries defeated Spanish royalists.
+Abdón Calderón was born in Cuenca in 1804 and at the tender age of 18, Calderón was one of the heroes of the decisive Battle of Pichincha, fought on May 24, 1822, south of Quito, where revolutionaries defeated Spanish royalists.
 The battle liberated Quito and secured the independence of the provinces that would soon join to become Ecuador.

-Luis Cordero, president of Ecuador from 1892 to 1895, reputedly imported some pine seedlings from Chile and planted them in a sort of circle in the center of the park.
-Today, the towering pines, which surround the statue, are more than 120 years old.
+Luis Cordero, president of Ecuador from 1892 to 1895, reputedly imported some pine seedlings from Chile and planted them in a sort of circle in the center of the park, around Calderón’s monument.
+Today, the towering pines are showing their age, thinning at the top, and city arborists say their days are numbered.

 The park is one square block, bordered to the south and north by Mariscal Sucre and Símon Bolívar, both named for War of Independence heroes, as well.
 Marshall Antonio José de Sucre led the patriot troops at the Battle of Pichincha where Abdón Calderón was mortally wounded.
 On the east and west, the park is bordered by Luis Cordero and Benigno Malo (sometimes called “Bad Bennie” by expats).